 What lessons can we learn from the judgement?
 And what is the path ahead for LGBTQ+ rights?

 These questions (and more) were discussed in the Oxford Union last month when Menaka Guruswamy and Arundhati Katju—the two lawyers who were at the forefront of the Section 377 case—delivered a powerful speech on LGBTQ+ rights in India.

-Although the legal proceedings against the sodomy law began almost 15 years before 2016, no LGBTQ+ people themselves went to court challenging the law.
-It was only in 2016 that the Supreme Court petition saw LGBTQ+ people file petitions in their own names, and it was this representation, Guruswamy and Katju argue, that helped change the law.
+Although the legal proceedings against the sodomy law began almost 15 years before 2016, no LGBTQIA+ people themselves went to court challenging the law.
+It was only in 2016 that the Supreme Court petition saw LGBTQIA+ people file petitions in their own names, and it was this representation, Guruswamy and Katju argue, that helped change the law.

 The Supreme Court of India has, through a long history of jurisprudence, passed judgements aimed at protecting couples and relationships that went against societal norms.
 From protecting inter-caste couples, to inter-faith and even inter-racial couples, the Constitution has granted people equal protection from violence and concomitantly recognized that, in a multi-cultural, multi-faith and secular nation like ours, Indian minorities deserve these special protections when attacked by orthodox social forces.
 Thus, it was all but natural to legally challenge the (un)constitutionality of LGBT+ relationships vis-à-vis the sodomy law, and that was exactly what happened in 2016.